WvXY/DoorPlacementOptimization/README.md

 ## Introduction

 Door optimization for floor plan or map generation using Navmesh.
-Place doors based on human traffic flow and shortest path.
+Place doors based on better human traffic flow and shortest path.

 ## Dependencies